eropple/asger/README.md

 `asger` is a tool designed to field notifications from Amazon EC2 auto-scaling groups via a SNS topic subscribed to an SQS queue.
 (Which probably sounds alarmingly specific, but it's the most common way to do this!)
 Once a notification is fielded, the user can define Tasks that then perform actions on instance creation ("up" functions) and termination ("down" functions).

+### Important Notes ###
+- When multiple tasks are running in a single `asger` instance, they will be run in order on instance creation and _in reverse order_ on instance termination.

 ## Contributors ##
 `asger` was built primarily at [Leaf](http://leaf.me) by [Ed Ropple](mailto:ed+asger@edropple.com) ([twitter](https://twitter.com/edropple)).